 When property owners fail to provide a safe environment for guests, customers, workers, or tenants, they may be guilty of premises liability.
 Property owners have a duty to properly maintain the property, prevent unsafe conditions, and warn visitors of potential dangers.
-Failure to do so constitutes negligence within the context of personal injury law.
+Failure to do so constitutes negligence within the context of Long Island Personal Injury Lawyer.
 If you have been injured as a result of a public or private property owner’s negligence, you may have grounds for a premises liability claim.

 Wet floor signs are often used in public places to warn people about the danger of slipping, which typically eliminates the property owner’s liability in the case of an injury.
 Such “slip-and-fall” cases are commonly seen under the classification of premises liability alongside snow and ice accidents, dog bites, and injuries resulting from inadequate building security.
 Other possible scenarios could include broken floors in your apartment building, a faulty elevator in your office building, or toxic chemicals at your work site that result in an injury or illness.

 A premises liability case is comprised of certain essential elements.
 If you are injured because of an unsafe condition on property, you must first prove that you were on the property lawfully—perhaps because you rent an apartment there, you work there, or you were invited—or, if you were trespassing unlawfully, that the owner knew you were present at the time.
 If you are a courier or a client of a business, you may have had implied permission to enter the property.
 You then have to show that the owner was negligent with respect to the property, meaning the owner knew or should have known about the unsafe condition, then failed to repair it properly, cordon off the affected area, or adequately warn visitors about the condition.
 If you can prove that this negligence led to your injury, then you are likely to find some legal recourse for your troubles.